 What is the current advice on employees attending external meetings?

-- The government’s current advice is that people should stay home
+- The government’s current advice is that people who can work from home, should continue to work from home

 What is the current advice on travel, both nationally and internationally, for employees in the UK?